bfmalone/BH-1450/pages/project.md

 * Raven, James, and Marie-Françoise Cachin.
 “Industrialization.”
 Essay.
 In The Oxford Illustrated History of the Book, 281–308.
 Oxford, United Kingdom: Oxford University Press, 2022.

 ## Creator
-Brandis Malone is a second-year master’s student in a dual Russian and library science program.
+Brandis Malone is a second-year master’s student in the dual Russian and library science program at Indiana University.
 She is specializing in archives and records management, as well as rare books and manuscripts.
-After completing her degree in Spring 2024 she plans to work as a rare book cataloger.
+After completing her degree in spring 2024 she plans to work as a rare books cataloger.